Mental Health Risk

 High mental health risk

-You have a high risk of mental health conditions.
+You have a higher risk of mental health conditions.
 We recommend that you pursue a further discussion of your situation with a physician or mental health provider.